Milk, Mucus & Inflammation

 Have You Considered Reverse Vegetarianism?

-For both health and ethical vegetarians, I always recommend vegetarians consider switching to “reverse vegetarianism.”
-Reverse vegetarianism is a term I came up with to describe people who give up dairy, but continue to eat meat.
+For both health and ethical vegetarians, I always recommend vegetarians consider switching to "reverse vegetarianism."
+Reverse vegetarianism is a term I came up with to describe people who give up dairy but continue to eat meat.
 Though counter-intuitive, reverse vegetarianism is a superior choice from a health, ethical, and even an environmental standpoint.
-This is an inconvenient truth and far less idealistic, but it’s also the realistically better choice if you’re seriously weighing your options.
+This is an inconvenient truth and far less ideal, but it's also the realistically better choice if you're seriously weighing your options.

 When Dairy Might Be a Good Choice